Projects

 Promoting smallholder teak and sandalwood plantations in PNG and Australia

-The TGTK resources assembled during the project are presented below:
+The Tree Growers Tool Kit resources assembled during the project are presented below:

 Operation Painim Graun na Planim Diwai (PGPD)

-PIP developed and tested a set awareness resources for customary landowners and their outreach partners through a series of regional workshops and field visits.
+This intervention is led by the PNG Forest Authority.
+PIP has developed and tested a set of awareness resources for customary landowners and their outreach partners through a series of regional workshops and field visits.

-The TGTK resources assembled during the project are presented below:
+The Tree Growers Tool Kit resources assembled during the project are presented below:

 Encouraging customary landowners to reforest their grasslands

+This intervention was led by the PNG Forest Authority.
 PIP facilitated the selection of local priority tree species and planting arrangements for community groups in the Central Province lowlands using the Tree Selection Pack.
-This led to the preparation and field-testing of the Central Province Pack containing a tree selector pamphlet with factsheets for growing 6 high-value trees.
+This led to the preparation and field-testing of the Central Province Pack, containing a tree selector pamphlet with factsheets for growing 6 high-value trees.

-The TGTK resources assembled during the project are presented below:
+The Tree Growers Tool Kit resources assembled during the project are presented below:

 Enabling community forestry in Papua New Guinea